SaiTeja-Erukude/SaiTeja-Erukude/README.md

 Sai is a Data Scientist at Koch Ag & Energy Solutions and a passionate researcher.
 He holds a Master’s degree in Computer Science from Kansas State University and has a 4.0 GPA.
-With over five years of experience, Sai specializes in developing innovative software solutions.
+With over five years of experience, Sai specializes in building AI-powered data solutions.

-His research interests include Generative AI, Deep Learning, and real-world AI applications and he is driven by a passion for creating a positive impact through meaningful research.
+His research interests include Generative AI and Deep Learning, and he is driven by a passion for creating a positive impact through meaningful research.

 <br/>